We decided when we were in Turkey that we would head to snow for Christmas.

-The main Bucharest market is in the University Square in the centre of the city.
+The main Bucharest market is in the University Square in the center of the city.
 It has a huge Christmas tree, a carousel, a stage – and Santa.

-He starts speaking Romania, but quick as a flash he changes and says “you speak english!”.
+He starts speaking in Romania, but quick as a flash changes and says “you speak English!”.
 So he has a great conversation and tells Explorason what a “really good boy he is, and does he like Romania?”.

-This market is set around a circle start.
-It is much quieter than the other main Christmas Market.
+This market is much quieter than the other main Christmas Market.
 But there is also ice-skating which we might try another day.
 We loved the beautiful work here of some delicately painted crosses by some nuns.
 The ladies were so lovely.
 Heck, everyone is so lovely!

 We bought Christmas wrapping paper, and just took a walk around the long length the market goes down.